Our unique analysis of the bills Sullivan sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

 From Feb 2002 to Jan 2013, Sullivan missed 731 of 8,015 roll call votes, which is 9.1%.
-This is worse than the median of 2.6% among the lifetime records of representatives serving in Jan 2013.
+This is much worse than the median of 2.6% among the lifetime records of representatives serving in Jan 2013.
+ProPublica has tracked 20 explanations for these missed votes.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: